rodekruis/data-service-catalogue/docs/index.md

 A data service is ultimately aimed at ensuring that data-driven decision-making remains at the forefront of their operations.
 Moreover, a data service actively involves hands-on assistance, peer-to-peer learning, maintaining of services and continuing collaboration to empower stakeholders in harnessing the full potential of data for impactful humanitarian action.

 ---
+### Employing Human Centered Design in data service.

+Human-Centred Design (HCD) is at the heart of our work.
+We employ HCD principles to create solutions together with National Societies, tailoring them to fit the local context.
+Our approach involves key informant interviews, focus group discussions, analysis of the current situation, and future development insights.
+We ask the NS to set goals and we propose digital solutions accordingly.
+We engage in iterative design and testing, ensuring that the digital solutions align with the needs and preferences of the communities we serve.

+---
 ### Thematic Areas

 <!-- markdownlint-disable -->